 Series C in 2001

-PortalPlayer is a semiconductor company based in Santa Clara, California, specializing in the design and development of platform solutions for personal media players.
-The company offers a system-on-chip platform that integrates a central processing unit, memory interfaces, and other essential components.
-This enables manufacturers to create feature-rich, hard disk drive-based personal media players and notebook computers with secondary displays.
-By focusing on comprehensive solutions that include both hardware and accompanying firmware and software, PortalPlayer supports the growing demand for advanced multimedia devices in the consumer electronics market.
+PortalPlayer is a fabless semiconductor company based in Santa Clara, California, specializing in the design, development, and marketing of comprehensive platform solutions for the consumer electronics industry.
+The company offers a system-on-chip platform that integrates a central processing unit, memory interfaces, and various other components.
+This technology supports manufacturers in creating feature-rich personal media players and notebook computers with secondary displays.
+By providing both hardware and software solutions, PortalPlayer enables its clients to deliver advanced media playback capabilities in their products.

 R2 Technology